onleetosh/One-Place/README.md

 5. Open PostMan.
 API will be accessible at http://localhost:8080

-6. Log in - /api/login and generate bearer token for authentication { "username":"admin", "password":"password" }
+6. Log in - /api/login & generate bearer token for authentication {"username":"admin", "password":"password"}

 # API Endpoints